xbeat/Machine-Learning/README.md

 Z-Test for Proportions in Statistics

 The Z-test for proportions is a statistical method used to compare observed proportions to expected proportions or to compare two proportions from different populations.
 This test is particularly useful when dealing with large sample sizes and binary outcomes.
 Throughout this presentation, we'll explore the concept, its applications, and how to implement it using Python.

+## Escape Sequences in Python Practical Code Examples

+Introduction to Escape Sequences

+Escape sequences in Python are special character combinations beginning with a backslash that represent unique characters or actions within strings.
+They enable programmers to include characters that would otherwise be difficult or impossible to represent directly in code.

 ## Understanding Outliers in Machine Learning with Python